 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Also, if you’re looking to save (and earn) some money while dining in NYC, then I definitely recommend download the Seated app!
+Pro tip: If you’re looking to save (and earn) some money while dining in NYC, then I definitely recommend download the Seated app!
 The app allows you to make reservations, and then redeemed up to 45% of the cost of the meal back in rewards.
 Rewards can be redeemed for Starbucks, Uber, Airbnb, and more!
 Not sponsored, just obsessed.
 You can use my referral code TAYLOR1246 for an extra $5 off!

 Cost: Order one of the pitas, with an option of Tzatziki or Spicy Feta.
 Pitas range from $6.50 to 9.75.